DIYongSeok/study/english/circumstances.md

 - I had chickenpox before, and it left some scars on my face.
 I've been getting treatment for them lately.
 - The treatment process is not only very painful, but also expensive.
 - Since chickenpox is contagious, I stayed home for a week to avoid spreading it to others.
+- When you get chickenpox, the virus causes blisters, and after they burst, the wounds don’t heal well.
+- As a result, the scars often heal as sunken marks on the skin.
+- To treat them, you have to deliberately injure the area again to stimulate new skin growth and help the surface rise back up.